threefoldtech/home/README.md

 - [ThreeFold Token v2.7.1](products/tft2.7.1.md) = Projects related to ThreeFold Token and Blockchain integrations
 - [Quantum Safe File Storage (QSFS) v0.4](products/qsfs0.4.md) = A redundant File System with unlimited scalability on the ThreeFold Grid

-## Solutions

-What sales guys can sell (-:

-- eVDC v2.7.1 = easiest way how to get started with TFGrid = Edge Virtual Datacenter
-    - is based on products [ThreeFold Cloud v2.7.1](products/tfcloud_2_7_1.md)
-- Quantum Safe File System v0.4.0: based on product QSFS 0.4, is a redundant storage solution, currently releasing on beta iteratively, ready for production on v1.0.

 ## Team-based Projects